LaunchCodeEducation/lchs/src/chapters/databases-part2/home-logic.rst

       (e.g. submitting and empty field, or letters, or symbols, etc.).
    b.
 For invalid form submissions, set the number of mines to some default
       value, like ``10``.
+   c.
+For now, don't worry about checking if the number of mines is within
+      5 - 25.
+You can return to this idea :ref:`later <game-refinements>`.

 #.
 Save the number of mines to the session cookie.
 Make sure the value is the
    ``int`` data type.